braintumorsegmentation/instructions/brats_docker_web.md

 ### Assistance

 If you are unsure whether your method can be containerized or how to proceed, please contact us in advance.
 We will try to help you with Docker.
+We have created a PDF-Document containing the exact specifications which you can download here: https://github.com/njarng/docker_brats/raw/master/BRATS_Docker_Interface.pdf

 ### What we need from you
++ Your version of the Docker run command below with the name of your container and the script call
++ Your requirements as far as resource usage is concerned
++ Additional notes regarding functionality
++ Links to Docker Hub or another platform where the image is available

 ### Docker commands